-If a network transport timeout or firewall error is displayed, your group's network might not be configured for video calls and meetings.
+If a network transport timeout or firewall error is displayed, your group's network might not be configured for meetings.
 For example, a required UDP and TCP port might be blocked.

 Contact your Google Workspace or network administrators and ask them to optimize your network for Google Meet.

 To change the time displayed in Meet, change your Google Calendar time zone setting.

 A dial-in number is missing or for a different country